nerdschoolbergen/introduction-to-javascript/task-3/README.md

 You also notice that we have added the statement `'use strict'` at the top of our `IIFE`. `strict mode` is a way of forcing the browser to evaluate our JavaScript in a stricter way by converting code mistakes to syntax errors among other things.

 ### Objects and arrays
 Before we start storing data in the browser we need to create a data structure  representing our tasks.
-Please refer to the `javaScriptCheatSheet.js` file for more in depth info on array and object syntax.
+Please refer to  [javaScriptCheatSheet.js](../javaScriptCheatSheet.js) for more in depth info on array and object syntax.

 Declaring arrays is simple: